Spring Ephemerals – Dependent on Ants?

 Author: Dylan Fowler

 Dylan grew up in WV and has enjoyed finding and identifying plants since childhood.
 After college, he worked for various employers in the Natural Resources field, including the University of MD, the Garrett County MD Extension Service, MD DNR, USFS, and, most recently, AllStar Ecology.
-During his six years at AllStar, he has conducted extensive botanical surveys on National Forests, State Forests, and private lands and successfully found and identified several federal and state listed plant species, as well as regional forester’s sensitive species on numerous projects.
+During his ten years at AllStar, he has conducted extensive botanical surveys on National Forests, State Forests, and private lands and successfully found and identified several federal and state listed plant species, as well as regional forester’s sensitive species on numerous projects.

 Education: A.S., Natural Resources and Wildlife Technology-Garrett College | B.S., Wildlife and Fisheries Resources – West Virginia University

 Author’s Training & Certifications: Qualified surveyor of all Federal plant species in West Virginia including running buffalo clover, Virginia spiraea, and small whorled pogonia.